 - Rapid breathing is sometimes typical in cats — Rambunctious play sessions or stress can cause rapid breathing.
 As your cat calms down, their breathing should return to normal.

 - In some cases, rapid breathing is a warning sign — Without a clear cause, it may indicate a more serious underlying problem.

 - The clinical name is Tachypnea — It means a cat has problems inhaling and exhaling.
 This symptom accompanies many different kinds of diseases in cats.

 Hearing your cuddly companion wheeze, cough, or noisily breathe with difficulty is alarming for all cat owners.
 Regardless of their health, rapid breathing can occur with cats of any age and breed.
 If your cat’s breathing becomes consistently irregular, it’s time to seek immediate veterinary care.

-Cats naturally breathe more rapidly than humans do.
-Cats take 15 to 30 breaths per minute while resting or sleeping (while humans on average take 12 to 16).
+👉 Cats naturally breathe more rapidly than humans do.
+Cats take 15 to 30 breaths per minute while resting or sleeping, while humans, on average, take 12 to 16.
 Breaths should be quiet and include small chest movements.

 Three types of rapid breathing in cats

-Signs of rapid breathing in cats
+Clinical signs of rapid breathing in cats

-- Loss of Appetite
+- Loss of interest in food or treats

 - Rapid or shallow breathing